orbs-network/v3-git-book/orbs-lambda/writing-your-lambda-function.md

     // do hard work
 }

-// This task is planned to run on block ranges function myEventsTask(web3, config, events) {
+// This task is planned to run as reaction to events being emitted function myEventsTask(web3, config, events) {
     // do hard work
 }